hisondev/hisonvue/README.md

 ✅ Components are globally available in SSR without hydration errors.

-Add the module and global CSS in your `nuxt.config.ts`:
+Add the module in your `nuxt.config.ts`:

 ```ts
 export default defineNuxtConfig({